Carol II of Romania

-Carol was also a fan of football, being the Romanian Football Federation's president for almost one year from 1924 until 1925.

-Carol reign featured several controversies, the first of which was his desertion from the army during World War I. This was followed by his marriage to Zizi Lambrino, which resulted in two attempts to give up the rights of succession to the royal crown of Romania, refused by King Ferdinand.

-After the dissolution of his marriage, he travelled the world, culminating in a meeting with Princess Helen of Greece and Denmark, daughter of King Constantine I of Greece.
-They married in March 1921, having a child in the same year, Prince Michael.
-His continued affairs with Elena Lupescu obliged him to renounce his succession rights in 1925 and leave the country.
-His name was removed from the royal house of Romania by King Ferdinand.
-Carol moved to France with Lupescu, under the name Carol Caraiman.
+Carol's life and reign were surrounded by controversy, such as his desertion from the army during World War I. Another controversy was his marriage to Zizi Lambrino, who was not from a royal lineage.
+After the dissolution of his first marriage, he met Princess Helen of Greece and Denmark, daughter of King Constantine I of Greece, married her in March 1921, and later that year, they had a son, Michael.
+Due to his continued extramarital affair with Elena Lupescu, Carol was forced to renounce his succession rights in 1925.
+His father removed Carol from the royal house of Romania and he was exiled to France along with Lupescu.
 Michael, aged 5, inherited the throne on the death of King Ferdinand in 1927.
-Princess Helen eventually divorced Carol in 1928.
+Princess Helen divorced Carol in 1928.

-In the political crisis created by the deaths of Ferdinand I and Ion I. C. Brătianu, as well as the ineffective regency of Prince Nicholas of Romania, Miron Cristea, and Gheorghe Buzdugan, Carol was allowed to return to Romania in 1930 and his name was restored by the royal house of Romania, dethroning his own son.
-His reign was marked at the beginning by the effects of the Great Depression.
-Carol II weakened the party system, often appointing minority factions of historical parties to the government and attempting to form nationally concentrated governments, such as the Iorga-Argetoianu government.
-He also allowed the formation of a corrupt chamber around him, under the patronage of Elena Lupescu.
-A political crisis followed the December 1937 elections, where no party achieved an absolute majority and a coalition could not be formed due to disagreements between the National Liberal Party and those that could have formed a majority with them, the National Peasants Party and the Iron Guard.
-Carol established a royal dictatorship in 1938 by removing the 1923 constitution and abolishing political parties, them by a single party, the National Renaissance Front, mostly composed of former members of the National Peasants Party and National Christian Party patronized by the king.
+In the political crisis resulting from the deaths of King Ferdinand and the prime minister and the ineffective regency of Prince Nicholas of Romania, Miron Cristea, and Gheorghe Buzdugan, Carol was allowed to return to Romania in 1930.
+His name was restored by the royal house of Romania, and he deposed his son and claimed the throne as Carol II.
+The beginning of his reign was marked by the negative economic effects of the Great Depression.
+He weakened the parliament of Romania, often appointing minority factions of historical parties to the government and attempting to form nationally concentrated governments, such as the Iorga-Argetoianu government.
+He surrounded himself with a corrupt circle of advisors, which included Lupescu.
+Another political crisis followed the December 1937 elections, in which no party achieved an absolute majority and a coalition could not be formed because of disagreements between the various political factions.
+Following this crisis, Carol established a royal dictatorship in 1938 by suspending the 1923 constitution, abolishing all political parties, and forming a single new political party which consisted mostly of former members of the National Peasants' Party and the National Christian Party who he had patronized.
 The National Renaissance Front was the last of several attempts to counter the popularity of the fascist Iron Guard.